servactory/featury/README.md

 feature.disable  # => true
 ```

-## Contributing
+## 🤝 Contributing

 This project is intended to be a safe, welcoming space for collaboration.
 Contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
 We recommend reading the [contributing guide](./CONTRIBUTING.md) as well.

+## 🙏 Acknowledgments

+Featury is built and maintained by amazing [contributors](https://github.com/servactory/featury/graphs/contributors).

-## License
+## 📄 License

 Featury is available as open source under the terms of the [MIT License](./LICENSE).